openstack/ironic/doc/source/admin/troubleshooting.rst

 .. warning::
-   The ``maintenance`` flag can be used to force the node's port to be deleted, however this will disable any check that would normally block the user from issuing a delete and accidently orphaning the VIF attachment record.
+   The ``maintenance`` flag can be used to force the node's port to be deleted, however this will disable any check that would normally block the user from issuing a delete and accidentally orphaning the VIF attachment record.

 How do I resolve this?